On The $j$-Invariants of CM-Elliptic Curves Defined Over $\mathbb{Z}_p$: Introduction

 The results we obtain are motivated by computations, some of the data from which is presented in the Appendix, which gave results which seemed contrary to the above.
 In particular if we consider only the elliptic curves which are defined over $\bZ_p$ then: \begin{itemize} \item They are not always surjective onto supersingular $\bF_p$ values as we vary $\cO$ among \begin{itemize} \item maximal orders subject to certain congruence conditions on the discriminant; \item orders in a certain fixed $K$ subject to certain congruence conditions on the conductor; \item orders subject to certain congruence conditions on the conductor and discriminant of $K$. \end{itemize} \item The set of possible values, and hence the overall distributions depends on congruence conditions on both the discriminant of $K$ and the conductor of $\cO$. \item For certain congruence conditions on discriminants and conductors there are irreducible factors which always appear together, in equal numbers.
-So the appearance of a given factor is not independent on the appearance of another. \end{itemize}
+So the appearance of a given factor is not independent on the appearance of another. \end{itemize} We should emphasize before proceeding that though perhaps unexpected in light of them, the above does not actually conflict with the aforementioned equidistribution results.

-We should emphasize before proceeding that the above does not actually conflict with the aforementioned equidistribution results.
-Firstly, because the $\bZ_p$ curves have density $0$ among all curves, but moreover, because the data does suggest the following: \begin{itemize} \item Varying $\cO$ subject to congruence conditions on the discriminants and/or conductors; the $j$-invariants which appear are very likely to following a simple distribution. \item The equidistribution results should work primarily with conditions of the form $\ell \not\vert D\ff$ rather than $\ell \vert D\ff$ whereas the difference in behavior is primarily from a comparison of these cases.

-Consequently, it is possible or perhaps even likely that based on heuristic arguments and the precise types of families considered in the work of Cornut-Vatsal and Jetchev-Kane, some form of the equidistribution results one would have expected still hold for the $\bZ_p$-terms.

-\item The work of \cite{CornutVatsal2} actually describes circumstances in which there can be correlation between frequencies, however we should note that the correlations we observe are only apparent for $\bZ_p$ values and not the $\bZ_{p^2}$ values with the same reductions, so even if they have the same underlying explanation, the phenomenon is still somewhat distinct. \end{itemize}